gilhrpenner/convex-files-control/LLM.md

   - Creates a `pendingUploads` record with TTL = 1 hour (`PENDING_UPLOAD_TTL_MS`).
   - For Convex provider: uses `ctx.storage.generateUploadUrl()`.
-  - For R2 provider: generates a UUID storageId and presigned PUT URL.
+  - For R2 provider: uses `virtualPath` as the object key when provided;
+    otherwise generates a UUID storageId and presigned PUT URL.
+  - Stores `virtualPath` on the pending upload if supplied.
 - `finalizeUpload`:
   - Validates the pending upload exists and is not expired.
   - Validates storageId matches the pending upload if preset (R2).
+  - Applies `virtualPath` from the finalize call or pending upload record.
   - Calls `registerFileCore`, then deletes the pendingUpload record.
 - `registerFileCore`:
   - Requires at least one normalized access key.
   - Validates expiration is in the future (or null).
+  - Rejects duplicate `virtualPath` values (global uniqueness).
   - For Convex: reads system storage metadata if not provided.
   - For R2: metadata must be provided or computed separately.

+Note: To make R2 store the object at the virtual path, you must provide `virtualPath` during upload URL generation (or via the HTTP upload route), so the presigned URL uses that key.
+Supplying `virtualPath` only at finalize time will store the path in metadata but keep the underlying R2 key as whatever was used during upload.

 ### 2.6.2 HTTP upload route flow (optional)